metal-crow/Dark-Souls-PvP-AI/README.md

   [high] toggle escaping(cant dodge everything always, lag) [high] get dynamic weapon range working, teach range.
 Should not keep moving forward once in weapon attack range.
   [high priority] make this strafe in the same direction as the enemy strafe
-  [high priority] try to bs with neural network on and using strafing, train with that
   [high priority] teach poise

   [medium priority] Get different base addresses for all possible enemies, allow switching of main target.